Stradek/webwatch/README.md

 # webwatch
-Tool for watching website changes for interesting items using css selectors.
+Tool for tracking website changes with interesting data using css selectors.